realmcu/HoneyGUI/doc/en/GUI-APP/SaaA/JavaScript syntax.md

 ## Seekbar
 ### Display Current Progress
 * Drag the progress bar and then the text shows the current progress.
-* ```seekbar.progress``` function can read and write the progress.
+* Function ```seekbar.progress```  can read and write the progress.
-* ```seekbar.onPressing``` function will listen for events where your finger is kept pressed on the screen.
+* Function ```seekbar.onPressing``` will listen for events where your finger is kept pressed on the screen.
 This parameter function will be executed in each frame, while the finger is in contact with the screen.
 ```javascript
 seekbar.getElementById('tab10Seek1')
 function seekbarOnPress(params) {